Records

 Indexing tables

-The best mental model for a record is a row within a table.
-By default, a row has a primary key index on id
+The best mental model for a record is that of a row within a table.
+By default, each row has a primary key index on the id field, which has a type of int.
+This makes it easy to reference and manipulate individual rows within a table, as well as to perform fast lookups and queries.

 record R {